 Most people in the west just know about hatha yoga—very few are aware that China actually had an entire Yoga system.
-As Indian hatha yoga was classically a bridge to meditation, Taoist yoga or what we call Longevity Breathing Yoga was a preliminary practice for other Taoist energy arts, including qigong and the three internal martial arts of tai chi, bagua and hsing-i as well as Taoist meditation.
+As Indian hatha yoga was classically a bridge to meditation, Taoist yoga or what we call Longevity Breathing Yoga, was a preliminary practice for other Taoist energy arts, including qigong, the three internal martial arts of tai chi, bagua and hsing-i, as well as Taoist meditation.

 Most teachers and masters of tai chi rarely teach the 16 neigong in the West, either because the students are not ready or because they were never taught the complete system themselves.
 I’ll write more posts about the neigong later because it is at the core of all energy arts and the concept of cross-training.
 In this post, let’s connect many of the Taoist movement forms.

 The main function of many Taoist movement forms such as tai chi and qigong (chi gung, chi kung) is really to get your mind fully conscious in your body.
 You can see how this would be really beneficial as you move deeply into meditation.

 You can actually experience your mind or your body as something outside of you.
 This is like looking at your body as something on the bookshelf or the desk.
 You can have the experience of either having your mind look at your body from the outside or you can be conscious of the body from being inside of it.

 Now with Longevity Breathing Yoga (Taoist Yoga) the whole thing moves you towards experiencing your body from the inside of it, each part and the whole, not like you are looking from the outside perspective as an observer, which is how a lot of people go through life.
 This is especially true of our highly caffeinated society with the immense amount of mental work we are required to do.
 It keeps us in our heads and many times not feeling our body.